-Bunions, or ‘hallux valgus,’ are a common foot condition characterized by a ‘bump’ on the side of the foot, typically just below the big toe.
-As this bump grows larger, it can force the big toe over the second toe, causing pain and difficulty walking.
+A bunion, often referred to as “hallux valgus,” is a common foot condition characterized by a bump on the side of the foot, adjacent to the first digit.
+As this bump grows larger, the shift in the skeletal structures results in displacement of the big toe, which can often lead to pain and difficulty with shoes or walking.

 A bunion (also referred to as hallux abductovalgus) is often described as a bump on the side of the big toe.
 The visible bump actually reflects changes in the bony framework of the front part of the foot.
 The big toe leans toward the second toe, rather than pointing straight ahead.
 This throws the bones out of alignment—producing the bunion’s bump.

 Bunions are a progressive disorder.
 They begin with a leaning of the big toe, gradually changing the angle of the bones over the years and slowly producing the characteristic bump, which becomes increasingly prominent.
 Symptoms usually appear at later stages, although some people never have symptoms.